This post contains affiliate links.

 I am all in favor of cleaning tasks taking a shorter time!

-Ingredients: Tablespoons of baking soda, a small bowl of water.
+Ingredients: Tablespoons of baking soda, and a small bowl of water.

 Method: Firstly, using closed scissors, get under the trapped hair and pull the hair up and away from the brush.